GioByte10/American-Sign-Language-Glove/README.md

 Where:<br>
 `f` is the range of values we can get from `analogRead`<br>
-`-` and `+` represent the lower and upper bound of the flex sensor<br>
+`-` and `+` represent the lower and upper bounds of the flex sensor<br>
 `R` is the extra resistance we are looking for

 Looking at the [datasheet](https://cdn-shop.adafruit.com/datasheets/SpectraFlex2inch.pdf) we see an expected flat resitance of 25 kΩ and max bent resistance of 125 kΩ.
-Using a multimeter we double check the values, finding an actual range of [30, 130] kΩ in our case.
+Using a multimeter we double-check the values, finding an actual range of [30, 130] kΩ in our case.
 We could take the derivative with respect to R to find the roots of the function, but it is not necessary if using [Desmos](https://www.desmos.com/calculator).
-By inspection we see that the optimal value of `R` is 62.45 kΩ.
+By inspection, we see that the optimal value of `R` is 62.45 kΩ.
 Since we did not have that specific resistance, we built a `R_eq` of 60 kΩ, very close to the target.

 ![](_assets/desmos_graph.png)